railsadminteam/rails_admin/docs/authorization.md

 Authorization can be added using the `authorize_with` method.
-If you pass a block it will be triggered through a `:before_action` on every action in Rails Admin.
+If you pass a block it will be triggered through a `before_action` on every action in Rails Admin.

 For example: